-Visitors A document that sets out what a person wants to happen to their money and other property after they die. be subject to searches of themselves and their belongings (ss 44, 45, 46 Corrections Act; reg 89).
+Visitors will be subject to searches of themselves and their belongings (ss 44, 45, 46 Corrections Act; reg 89).
 The prison manager has the power to direct a person to submit to drug or alcohol tests.
 If a person tests positive to such a test the prison manager can refuse prison entry.

 If you are planning to visit a prisoner:

 - make sure you are on the prisoner’s visitors list;

 - make sure you have the correct identification;

 - check the prison’s visiting times and the rules for visitors;

 - do not take any prohibited items into a prison.

 For more information, see ‘Visiting a prisoner’ on the Corrections Victoria website.